Robox-Technologies/Robox-Website-2/src/pages/shop/product/descriptions/robox-10-pack.md

 <img src="./descriptions/images/assembly.jpg">

-## Testimonial

-*“We recently had the Ro/Box Robotics Kit demonstrated to us in a Year 8 Digital Technologies classroom and it was an instant hit with the students.
+## *“We recently had the Ro/Box Robotics Kit demonstrated to us in a Year 8 Digital Technologies classroom and it was an instant hit with the students.
 It's designed for beginners and offers a perfect hands-on introduction to robotics and coding.
 The students loved watching their robot draw lines on paper around the classroom.
-The block-based coding interface made it easy for everyone to get involved.*
-*What stood out most was that the kit sparked curiosity and problem solving.
+The block-based coding interface made it easy for everyone to get involved.
+What stood out most was that the kit sparked curiosity and problem solving.
 It's affordable, easy to use and a great way to bring robotics to life in the classroom.”*

-- 8th grade DT teacher, St. Michaels Grammar School, Victoria
+8th grade DT teacher, St. Michaels Grammar School, Victoria

 [Read Story »](https://www.stmichaels.vic.edu.au/community/news/tech-for-everyone-yuma-soeriantos-story-of-purpose-accessibility-and-entrepreneurial-drive/)